ryanwarrick/zaphod_ansible/README.md

 [![code with hearth by ryanwarrick](https://img.shields.io/badge/%3C%2F%3E%20with%20%E2%99%A5%20by-ryanwarrick-ff1414.svg?style=flat-square)](https://github.com/ryanwarrick)

 # Summary
-This project is designed as a deployment automation tool for use with the web app I recently built, [Zaphod](https://github.com/ryanwarrick/zaphod).
+This project is designed as a deployment automation tool for use with the web app I built, [Zaphod](https://github.com/ryanwarrick/zaphod).

 ## Initial Problem
 Like most apps, Zaphod requires a set of system dependencies and a specific environment configuration in order to run in production.
 The major dependencies are: [Python](https://www.python.org/), [Flask](https://flask.palletsprojects.com/) (Python web framework), [Gunicorn](https://gunicorn.org/) (Python WSGI HTTP server), and [Nginx](https://www.nginx.com/) (Reverse proxy server).